muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1410
 * Continue 1409 with 20e6 steps.
 * Build remains same.
 No height change by drone.
+* Again we want a convergence against 1.5.

 # ToDo
 * Do we have a problem with the door passage detection?